• Skip to main content

 A 1929 Mediterranean fruit fly infestation destroys 60% of the citrus industry.

 People can no longer afford luxuries.
 Cigars are at the top of that list.
 Many factories close.
-Those that can afford to put in machines that make lower quality (cheaper) cigars.
+Those who can afford to put in machines that make lower quality (cheaper) cigars.

-By 1931, Florida legalizes parimutuel gambling to try and stimulate the economy.
+By 1931, Florida legalized parimutuel gambling to stimulate the economy.

-The U.S. economy finally starts to rebound in 1934 after the repeal of prohibition.
+The U.S. economy finally started to rebound in 1934 after the repeal of prohibition.
 Coincidence?
 But Florida, first to the depression party, rallies very slowly.

-Some good during the 1930s takes place in 1937.
-First, they repeal the Florida poll tax allowing poor African-American and whites to vote.
+Some good during the 1930s took place in 1937.
+First, they repeal the Florida poll tax, allowing poor African Americans and whites to vote.

-In 1944 the U.S. Supreme Court will back this up by outlawing all-white primary elections.
+In 1944,, the U.S. Supreme Court will back this up by ruling that all-white primary elections are unconstitutional.

 Tampa and World War II.